 3 Classes of Weeds: Broadleaf, Grassy, Sedge

-First, know your target.
-Weeds fall into three classes: broadleaf, grassy and sedge.
+The first step to controlling weeds is to know your target.
+Weeds fall into three classes: broadleaf, grassy, and sedge.

-Broadleaf weeds produce two seed leaves as the plant emerges and generally display wider leaves and branched stems.
-Broadleaf weeds include white clover, dandelion, thistle, pokeweed and even poison ivy.
+- Broadleaf weeds produce two seed leaves as the plant emerges and generally display broader leaves and branched stems.
+Broadleaf weeds include white clover, dandelion, thistle, pokeweed, and poison ivy.

-Sedges also produce just one seed leaf, but in cross-section, the leaves show a triangular shape, as with yellow nutsedge.
+- Sedges also make just one seed leaf, but in cross-section, the leaves show a triangular shape, as with yellow nutsedge.